 - If you do choose to upgrade, there is no monthly payment option.

-Sync is an all-around great cloud storage provider that strives to balance top-notch security features and a smooth user experience.
-It comes with zero-knowledge, AES-256 bit encryption, as well as two-factor authentication, and a 365-day rewind feature that protects your files in case they get damaged or corrupted.
+Sync is an all-around great provider that strives to balance top-notch security features and a smooth user experience.
+It comes with zero knowledge, AES-256-bit encryption, as well as two-factor authentication, and a 365-day rewind feature that protects your files in case they get damaged or corrupted.

-Best of all, none of these security features require extra payment or effort to set up.
+Best of all, none of these security tools require extra payment or effort to set up.
 Sync.com comes out of the box ready to protect your data.

-Because Sync.com is so security-focused, it lacks some of the collaboration features that other cloud storage providers offer.
+Because Sync.com is so security-focused, it lacks some of the features for collaboration that other providers offer.
 However, it is integrated with Office 365, which means you can edit Office documents directly in the app without having to download them first.

 3. Icedrive – 10GB Free

-Icedrive has only been around since 2019, but already the company has earned a reputation as one of the best cloud storage providers.
+Icedrive has only been around since 2019, but already the company has earned a reputation as one of the best providers.

-Although it lacks some of the collaboration features that other providers offer, it makes up for this with great privacy and security features, superfast syncing speeds, and a sleek, intuitive user experience.
+Although it lacks some of the collaboration features that other providers offer, it makes up for this with great privacy and security tools, superfast syncing speeds, and a sleek, intuitive user experience.